vstanchev/iBanStart-API/services/API_compagny_creation.md

 | [GET /Companies/{comapnyId}/CertificateOfDeposit/](#get_certificateofdeposit_on_company) | Retrieve your certificate of deposit. |
 | [PUT /Companies/{comapnyId}/ReleaseDeposit/](#put_releasedeposit_on_company) | Ask for your capital to be released.
 Let's make business now! |

-## <a id="post_companies"></a> Start a company creation project ##
+## <a id="post_company"></a> Start your iBanStart project. ##

 ```
 Method: POST
-URL: /companies/
+URL: /Company/
 ```
-You want to create your company?
+You want to create your company ?
 That's great!
 Let's start your project now, the following data is required to retrieve an IBAN:

+The [New Company Object](../objects/objects.md#newComapnyObject) that you will post will contain two important parts with required fields :

-On your future company ([Company Creation Data Object](../objects/objects.md#companyCreationData_object)):
+Your future company ([New Company Creation Data Object](../objects/objects.md#newCompanyCreationData_object)) with required :
 * registeredName
 * registeredAddress (street, postCode, city, country)
 * legalForm